techidaily/site-games-able/source/_posts/game-audio-enhancement-the-role-of-specialized-headsets.md

 | **RHA MA390**                      | Universal IEM with crisp, extended frequency range tailored for gaming       |
 | **1More Quad Driver**              | Accurate soundstage recreation, detachable boom mic                          |

  Prices for gaming IEMs range from around $50 to $200, but you could spend over that limit.
-Some[IEMs can be very expensive](https://www.makeuseof.com/why-iems-expensive/) !
+Some [IEMs can be very expensive](https://www.makeuseof.com/why-iems-expensive/) !

 ## Should You Buy Gaming IEMs?